 Home Assistant is an open-source home automation robotics designed to be the central control system in a smart house or smart home.

-The home assistant software is written in python, and Its main focus is on privacy and local control.
-Also, It is a free software and has a very wide range of device support.
+The home assistant software is written in Python, and Its main focus is on privacy and local control.
+Also, It is free software and has a very wide range of device support.

-It can be triggered by automations and scripts, mobile apps, voice commands, or controlled via the Home Assistant web-based user-interface, which is the front end.
+It can be triggered by automation and scripts, mobile apps, voice commands, or controlled via the Home Assistant web-based user interface, which is the front end.

 The Home Assistant project began in September 2013.
 As of November 2013, the core functionality was first published on GitHub.